-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario The effects will be felt predominantly by residents as development takes place by reducing harmful pollutants and increasing opportunities for healthy living.
-The extent to which levels of pollutants are reduced overall will however be impacted by surrounding areas over which the Plan has no authority.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario no authority.
 The effects could be detrimental to heritage buildings but there are a range of alternative ways to increase energy efficiency, so this does not have to result in a detrimental visual impact.
 Under the 'Do Nothing' scenario, historic buildings are limited in their ability to minimise energy consumption and therefore make a positive contribution towards achieving carbon reduction targets.
 The policy will have a positive effect but this will not be significant.
 CRAN11: Cranleigh Area of Strategic Visual Importance ++ + ++ 0 0 0 + 0 0 0 0 This policy maintains and enhances the natural environment by preserving the setting of the landscape in a particularly sensitive location in Cranleigh.
 This recognises the significance of the AONB and the AGLV and the importance of protecting their positive visual impact on the setting of Cranleigh village.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include CRAN2, 3 and 5.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.
+The effects are likely to be relatively localised, although will be enjoyed by all local residents and visitors choosing to access this part of the village, including its facilities and walking/cycling routes.
+Overall the effects are not considered to be significant.